Achrefdjaber/Achrefdjaber/README.md

 - :calendar: Seeking a data science internship opportunity (1 month) for December 2023

 ### Bio
-- 🏢 I'm currently a last  student in Electronics at **Ecole Nationale Polytechnique**
+- 🏢 I'm currently a last year  Electronics  student at **Ecole Nationale Polytechnique**
 - ⚙️ I use daily: `.py`, `.ipynb` and `.cpp`
 - 🌱 Learning all about **Data science** and **Machine Learning**
 - 💬 Ping me about **Python**, **Machine Learning**, **Deep Learning**,  **Signal processing**